Healthy Blueberry and Cashew Butter Smoothie Recipe and Benefits

 The smoothie in my recipe contains blueberries, which are said to have great health benefits, and cashew butter, which gives a delicious flavor to the smoothie and contains healthy fats.
 It also contains salad greens, making it a green smoothie.
 The apple, banana, and carrot provide nutrients and natural sweetness.
 The milk provides protein.
 Non-dairy milks like soy milk or hemp milk would also be a good source of protein.

-I like to make each of my smoothies a balanced meal, with protein, carbohydrates, good fats, and a wide range of vitamins, minerals, and beneficial phytonutrients from both fruits and vegetables.
+I like to make each of my smoothies a balanced meal, with protein, carbohydrates, good fats, and a wide range of vitamins, minerals, and beneficial phytonutrients (or phytochemicals) from both fruits and vegetables.
 Phytonutrients are chemicals in plants that aren't essential to keep us alive but are thought to have important health benefits, such as decreasing the risk of certain diseases.

 Like other smoothies, the recipe in this article isn't low in calories, but it does contain healthy ingredients and is loaded with nutrients.
 It's great to drink as a meal, as a meal accompaniment, or as a snack, depending on the quantity that's drunk.